Japan games firm Nexon bets on growing computing power of mobile devices

 Nexon bought Embark Studios last year in an acquisition aimed at combining its experience in maintaining user engagement - such as with games like "MapleStory", released in 2003 - with Western games development, Mahoney said.

 The developer has also been putting its money into listed entertainment companies.
-It recorded an unrealised 19 billion yen gain on 86 billion yen (US$820 million) worth of equity investments in July-September.
+It recorded an unrealised 19 billion yen gain on 86 billion yen (US$820 million) worth of equity investments from July to September.

 "In the new world of everything being virtual and being connected to the internet ... there's going to be some winners," Mahoney said of Nexon's equity investments.